-I will likely be purchasing some 1.25″ CCD filters in the coming months, to use with this camera and future CCD adventures.
-First up will be a light pollution filter such as the Baader Moon and Skyglow Filter.
+I will likely be purchasing some CCD filters in the coming months, to use with this camera and future narrowband astrophotography adventures.
+The first filter will likely be a light pollution filter such as the Baader Moon and Skyglow Filter.

 Focal Length: 206.6mm

 Focal Ratio: F/4.1

 The Starwave 50mm Guide Scope is a straight through finder telescope with an indexed non-rotating, helical micro-focuser.
 Using this sturdy mini refractor telescope for autoguiding is a pleasure.
 This small, lightweight 50mm scope fit into my existing tube rings that previously housed my Orion model.

 If your telescope already includes finder scope rings for a 50-60mm finder scope, you will not need to purchase any additional mounting gear!
 Have a look at the configuration on my astrophotography setup in the backyard.

 The brass compression ring at the focusing end of this scope held the Altair GPCAM2 snug and securely.
 The CS-mount adapter with the built-in clear optical window remains thread to the GPCAM2 at all times.
 I used the included 1.25″ x 20mm threaded nosepiece to reach focus with the Starwave telescope.